Skip to main content

 generate_globals_test!("id", "dependency", "GLOBAL_INSTALL_ROOT");

 And lastly, to test shims, use generate_shims_test!.
-This requires a plugin ID, but also supports additional arguments when creating more than 1 shim.
+This requires a plugin ID and a list of shim file names.
 This macro generates snapshots using Insta.

 Building and publishing